sgbasaraner/xamarin-docs.tr-tr/docs/essentials/email.md

                 To = recipients,
                 //Cc = ccRecipients,
                 //Bcc = bccRecipients
-            }
+            };

             await Email.ComposeAsync(message);
         }
         catch (FeatureNotSupportedException fbsEx)
         {
-            // Sms is not supported on this device
+            // Email is not supported on this device
         }
         catch (Exception ex)
         {